 Continuing our series whereby members of CDR’s extended family share their My First… memories, Nick ‘Emanative’ Woodmansey talks drums, $pace Jazz and his involvement in the Steve Reid Foundation.

 When and where did you first attend CDR?
 What do you recall?

 Plastic People 2006 or 2007.
 I recall the likes of regulars like Ben Hadwen, Simon.S, Kay Suzuki, Beatnick, Breakplus, Bruno Bridge and Scrimshire.
 I remember taking a freshly finished but un-mastered track called ‘illusions’ along, scribbling some info on the CDR in my coolest writing (prob not very cool at all in reality) and handing it over to Simon S, who then went and gave it to Tony Nwachukwu.

 I was nervous as hell.
-Hearing my music on a soundsystem like that whilst standing side by side with a bunch of producers/musicians half of which I already knew and the other half whom I’d never met until that night (or subsequent CDR sessions around this time).
-The music I heard that night was fresh, eclectic and inspiring, The response from this bunch of people to MY piece was a totally open and sincere appreciation of it!
-I was not expecting this at all, but this was definitely a much needed boost.
+Hearing my music on a sound system like that whilst standing side by side with a bunch of producers/musicians half of which I already knew and the other half whom I’d never met until that night (or subsequent CDR sessions around this time).
+The music I heard that night was fresh, eclectic and inspiring.
+The response from this bunch of people to MY piece was a totally open and sincere appreciation of it!
+I was not expecting this at all and it was definitely a much-needed boost.